Conversion therapy

+Conversion therapy often consists of methods that involve, but are not limited to, talk therapy, aversion therapy, brain surgery, chemical castration, surgical castration, hypnosis, psychoanalysis, corrective rape, and various religious practices, including prayer and exorcism.

-An increasing number of jurisdictions around the world have passed laws against conversion therapy.
-Conversion therapy may constitute fraud and when performed on minors, a form of child abuse; it has been described by experts as torture, cruel, inhuman, or degrading treatment, and contrary to human rights.
+When performed today, conversion therapy may constitute fraud, and when performed on minors, a form of child abuse.
+It has been described by experts as torture; cruel, inhuman, or degrading treatment; and contrary to human rights.

+Many jurisdictions around the world have passed laws against conversion therapy.

 Terminology

 Medical professionals and activists consider "conversion therapy" a misnomer, as it does not constitute a legitimate form of therapy.
-Alternative terms include sexual orientation change efforts (SOCE), gender identity change efforts (GICE)—together, sexual orientation and gender identity change efforts (SOGICE).
-According to researcher Douglas C. Haldeman, SOCE and GICE should be considered together because both rest on the assumption "that gender-related behavior consistent with the individual’s birth sex is normative and anything else is unacceptable and should be changed".
+Alternative terms include "sexual orientation change efforts" (SOCE) and "gender identity change efforts" (GICE).
+Together, and more commonly referred to as "sexual orientation and gender identity change efforts" (SOGICE), or "sexual orientation and gender identity or expression change efforts" (SOGIECE).

+According to researcher Douglas C. Haldeman, SOCE and GICE should be considered together because both rest on the assumption "that gender-related behavior consistent with the individual's birth sex is normative and anything else is unacceptable and should be changed".
+The American Psychological Association stated in a 2021 resolution that some parts of SOCE also met their definition of GICE, and "intense focus" on gender-normative "conformity is a frequent characteristic of SOCE".

 "Reparative therapy" may refer to conversion therapy in general, or to a subset thereof.
+Some sources prefer the term "conversion practices" to "conversion therapy", on the grounds that the practices in question are not actually therapeutic.

+Advocates of conversion therapy do not necessarily use the term either, instead using phrases such as "healing from sexual brokenness" and "struggling with same-sex attraction".